Johan Koren Christie (air force officer)

 Johan Koren Christie (23 July 1909 – 5 July 1995) was a Norwegian engineer and air force officer, who reached the rank of major general in the Royal Norwegian Air Force.

 Personal life

-He was born in Vang, Hedmark as a son of professor Werner Hosewinckel Christie (1877–1927) and Karen Amalie Wedel-Jarlsberg (1886–1952).
+He was born in Vang Municipality in Hedmark as a son of professor Werner Hosewinckel Christie (1877–1927) and Karen Amalie Wedel-Jarlsberg (1886–1952).
 He was a brother of pianist Amalie Christie and officer Werner Hosewinckel Christie and a grandnephew of politician Hans Langsted Christie and Christian Christie.
 He was a second cousin of Jacob Christie Kielland.

 In 1939, he married Gustava Kielland Winsnes (1910–1993).
 They had the son Werner Christie, a politician.